 Food and food traditions have always played a significant role in many Jewish holidays and celebrations, and the eight days of Hanukkah are no exception.
-This year, Hanukkah begins at sunset on Sunday, December 18, and ends Monday, December 26.
-Here, Atlanta-based food and culture writer Robbie Medwed delves into the significance of deep-fried jelly doughnuts called sufganiyot during Hanukkah and where to find great kosher versions around Atlanta for the holiday.
+In 2023, Hanukkah begins at sunset on Thursday, December 7, and ends Friday, December 15.
+This guide delves into the significance of deep-fried jelly doughnuts called sufganiyot during Hanukkah and where to find great kosher versions around Atlanta for the holiday.

-The eight days of Hanukkah commemorate the victory of the Maccabees, a small group of Jewish rebels who fought (and won) against the Greek rulers in 164 B.C.E. after they conquered the land of Israel, outlawed all Jewish practices, and desecrated the holy Temple in Jerusalem.
+The eight days of Hanukkah commemorate the victory of the Maccabees, a small group of Jewish people who fought and won against the Greek rulers around 164 B.C.E. who had taken over land centered around Jerusalem and its surrounding area by conquering it, outlawing all Jewish practices, and desecrating the holy Temple.

 “What Hanukkah celebrates, at its core, is the victory of the few over the many,” Rabbi Ari Kaiman of Atlanta’s Congregation Shearith Israel in Morningside explains.
 “The Jews beat the Greeks and restored the Temple, and when they did, they found just enough oil to light the menorah for one day, but it lasted for eight.”

 Jews light their own menorahs — known in Hebrew as a Hanukkiyah or Hanukkah menorah — each night of the holiday in remembrance of the light lasting for eight days.
 “In honor of the miracle,” Kaiman adds, “we eat foods cooked in oil.”

 Most Americans are familiar with the latke (or potato pancake,) which was brought here by the Ashkenazi Jews of eastern Europe.
 Made with grated potato, onions, and spices and then fried in oil, the latke has since crossed over into mainstream food culture in the U.S. and can be found in kosher and non-kosher restaurants throughout the country.
 But there’s also one other familiar fried treat featured on the table during Hanukkah: doughnuts.

 Jewish doughnut season